City of Cape Town releases Water Outlook 2018 Summary

 waste sector desk

-The City of Cape Town’s Water and Sanitation Department has released the Water Outlook 2018 Report.
-The Summary contains details on the current water system status including the latest water system figures, recent water consumption trends, as well as the key risks to maintaining water levels.
+The City of Cape Town’s Water and Sanitation Department has released the revised Water Outlook 2018 Report.
+The summary contains details on the current water system status including the latest water system figures, recent water consumption trends, as well as an overview of the City’s strategy to overcoming the drought.

 For access to the Water Outlook 2018 Summary, click here.